EricThomson/anaties/readme.md

     stats (basic statistical things)
         - med_semed: median and std error of median of an array
-        - mn_sem: mean and std error of the mean of an array
+        - mean_sem: mean and std error of the mean of an array
-        - mn_std: mean and standard deviation of an array
+        - mean_std: mean and standard deviation of an array
         - se_mean: std err of mean of array
         - se_median: std error of median of array
         - cramers_v: cramers v for effect size for chi-square test